Agos95/sportchemy/docs/content/docs/blocks/_index.md

 ---
 # Title, summary, and page position.
 title: Sportchemy Collection Block
-summary:
+summary: Sportchemy defines a new Collection block designed specifically for the match archetype.
+It also provides two different views to display the games.
 weight: 2
-icon: calendar
+#icon: calendar
-icon_pack: fas
+#icon_pack: fas

 date: "2023-02-24"
 type: book # Do not modify.
 ---

+{{< toc hide_on="xl" >}}

 ## Usage